Holo-Host/host-console-ui/README.md

 npm run start-mock-hpos-api
 ```

+The login email and password for this server are in the package.json script
+`test@test.com`
+and
+`asasasas`

 ### Start both UI server and mock API server with one command
 ```
 npm run start-ui-and-mock